Anyone who had a loved one in a continuing-care retirement community and had to transfer him or her to assisted living or skilled nursing care.

 What Started the Investigation?

-According to the suit, these residents have pre-paid – sometimes for years – for potential future dependent care.
-The suit claims, however, that when they actually enter dependent care from an independent living community, they’re only being partially reimbursed for the increased cost.
+According to the suit, these residents had pre-paid – sometimes for years – for potential future dependent care.
+The suit claimed, however, that when they actually entered dependent care from an independent living community, they were only being partially reimbursed for the increased cost.

 For instance, assume an individual purchases a policy with John Hancock and eventually moves into a continuing-care retirement community.
 He pays a $4000 monthly fee that “pre-pays” for future assisted living or skilled nursing care, should it ever become necessary.

 Several years later, the man falls and breaks his hip and requires round-the-clock care in assisted living.
 The cost of the facility’s services per month is $8000, but the man is only reimbursed for the $4000 pre-payment he made prior to his transfer.

 The lawsuit alleged that this practice is illegal due to breach of contract and bad faith issues and that patients who have to be transferred into dependent care from independent living are getting ripped off.
 In fact, according to the lawsuit against John Hancock, the insurance company admitted that if policyholders had entered directly into dependent care, they would have received full reimbursement for the additional services.

 Lawsuits may be able to help continuing-care residents receive compensation for the dependent care we suspect they were not properly reimbursed for.
 Taking legal action may also help ensure these insurance companies are prohibited from continuing such practices in the future.